-“Dev” dominated Irish politics for 60 years on both sides of the border, was a thorn in the British side for most of that time and also had a massive impact on American affairs over a crucial period between 1918 and 1945.
-Ireland was such a pain to successive White House administrations, the country was eventually punished for WW2 neutrality by being left out of the Marshall Plan that revitalised allies and enemies alike.
+“Dev” dominated Irish politics for 60 years.
+He was influential on both sides of the border, a thorn in the British side for most of that time and also had a massive impact on American affairs over a crucial period 1918 to 1945.
+Ireland was such a pain to successive White House administrations, the country was eventually punished for war neutrality by being left out of the Marshall Plan that revitalised allies and enemies alike.

 By the late 1950s de Valera’s economy naivete had landed the Irish economy in deep trouble.
 By then he was an almost totally blind caricature of the remote and exotic president of the Irish Republic he helped create and then shape in his deeply religious image.
 Yet he clung onto power until 1959 when aged 76 he was forcibly retired upstairs to “the Park”.
 There as a supposed ceremonial president, he continued wielding enormous influence for two terms and 14 years.
 He died in 1975 aged 92.

 For one day short of 65 years he was married to Sinead de Valera who predeceased him by three months.
 Sinead brought up a large family by herself and she held enormous power over her husband.
 They met through mutual love of the Irish language and Gaelic was their lingua franca. in De Valera’s surviving letters to Sinead in English sent from overseas we see a passion he kept mostly hidden.